hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 * Perform integration of cells across conditions using the most variant genes to identify cells most similar to each other

-# Single-cell RNA-seq clustering analysis: aligning cells across conditions
+# Single-cell RNA-seq

-Now that we have our high quality cells, we have a few steps before we can cluster cells and identify different potential celltypes.
-Our dataset has two samples, each from a different condition (Control and Stimulated), so it may be helpful to integrate these samples to better make comparisons between them.
-We will need to **normalize our gene expression values and align our cells across conditions** based on the greatest sources of variation in our dataset.
-In this lesson, we will discuss and perform these initial steps prior to clustering.
+Now that we have our high quality cells, we will need to **normalize our gene expression values** b

 <img src="../img/sc_workflow_integration.png" width="800">